 More than 500 varieties of carrots are recorded in the European common catalogue of vegetable species, but only a dozen are sold regularly.
 Market carrots are short or average size, cylindrical or conical and come in a range of colors with a preference for orange.
-Nantes carrots alone account for 95% of the market.
+French carrots from Nantes alone account for 95% of the market.

 Did you know ?